 How long you have to wait to get married in Scotland depends on how long it takes you to get the required paperwork completed and submitted.

-In 2006 Scotland's Family Law Act abolished "marriage by cohabitation with habit and repute" aka common law marriage.
+In 2006, Scotland's Family Law Act abolished "marriage by cohabitation with habit and repute," which is also known as common-law marriage.

-Yes.
+Same-sex marriages are legal in Scotland.
 The Marriage and Civil Partnership Bill allowing same-sex weddings was passed by the Scottish Parliament in February 2014.
-It is possible that weddings for gay couples can take place there in autumn 2014.
+Gay couples began having weddings later that year.

 Both of you must be at least 16 years of age.
 Scotland does not have a requirement for parental consent.